 Where the URA rejects an application for planning permission, an appeal to the Minister for National Development may be made within 60 days of the date of notification of the decision.

-Where any application made for approval of plans of any building works is refused, or is granted by the Commissioner of Building Control subject to terms and conditions, an applicant so aggrieved by that decision may appeal to the Minister for National Development against the decision within 14 days of being served with notice of the decision.
+Where any application made for the approval of plans of any building works is refused, or is granted by the Commissioner of Building Control subject to terms and conditions, an aggrieved applicant may appeal to the Minister for National Development against the decision within 14 days of being served with notice of the decision.

 Generally, subject to obtaining the relevant permits/approvals, an owner/developer would be able to develop a project without any requirement to enter into additional agreements with the relevant authorities to facilitate the project.
 An owner/developer is at liberty to enter into a separate agreement with a utility supplier for the provision of utilities.

-Investment in real estate assets can be held by individuals, companies, partnerships (including LLPs), business trusts or REITs.
+Investment in real estate assets can be made by individuals, companies, partnerships (including limited liability partnerships), business trusts or REITs.

 There are no particular requirements to be included in the constitution of a company used to invest in real estate.
-The constitution of Singapore companies used to invest in real estate will generally have as express objects in their constitution the capacity and authority to acquire and deal with real estate.
+The constitution of Singapore companies used to invest in real estate will generally have the capacity and authority to acquire and deal with real estate as express objects in their constitution.

 There is no minimum capital required to set up a Singapore company.
 However, if a company intends to obtain a licence under the Housing Developers (Control and Licensing) Act, it has to comply with the minimum paid-up capital requirements.

-It is difficult to quantify compliance cost as it depends on the service provider(s) appointed.
+It is difficult to quantify compliance cost as they depend on the service provider(s) appointed.

-Other than ownership of real estate, arrangements for occupation and use of real estate include leases and licences.
-The law also recognises easements that grant limited rights (eg, right of way) and "profit à prendre" (which allows the right-holder to take or use something on the land, such as the cutting-down and removal of timber).
+Other than ownership of real estate, arrangements for the occupation and use of real estate include leases and licences.
+The law also recognises easements that grant limited rights (eg, right of way) and "profit à prendre" (which allows the right holder to take or use something on the land, such as the cutting-down and removal of timber).